Analytics is the Answer to Compliant Coverage Identification

-Perspective | Brian Andrews
+Perspective | Eddie Persinger

-It’s a dilemma that challenges hospitals, physician practices, labs, and durable medical-equipment companies (DMEs) every day: How do you determine if a patient presenting as self-pay or charity care has undisclosed insurance coverage, without compromising compliance requirements?
+It’s a dilemma that challenges hospitals, physician practices, labs, and durable medical-equipment companies (DMEs) every day: How do you determine if a patient presenting as self-pay or charity care has undisclosed insurance coverage without compromising compliance requirements?

 Providers need an aggressive-yet-compliant method for identifying sources of reimbursement in a timely manner, before filing deadlines, and before the only option left for recouping payment is to engage collection agencies — a last-ditch strategy with traditionally low returns.